mataroa-blog/mataroa/docs/src/deployment.md

 # We "install" (copy) the cert because we should not use the cert from acme.sh's internal store
 acme.sh --install-cert -d mataroa.blog -d *.mataroa.blog --key-file /etc/caddy/mataroa-blog-key.pem --fullchain-file /etc/caddy/mataroa-blog-cert.pem --reloadcmd "chown caddy:www-data /etc/caddy/mataroa-blog-{cert,key}.pem && systemctl restart caddy"
 ```

-Note: acme.sh's default SSL provider is ZeroSSL which does not accept email with
-plus-subaddressing.
-It will not error gracefully, just fail with a cryptic
-message (tested with acmesh v3.0.7).

 ## Step 3: Cronjobs and Automated backups